juxor/afaq/markdown/secH3.md

 For these reasons anarchists reject the simplistic Marxist analysis of inequality being rooted simply in economic class.
-Such an analysis, as the comments of Lenin and Engels prove, show that social inequality can be smuggled in by the backdoor of a proposed classless and stateless society.
+Such an analysis, as the comments of Lenin and Engels prove, shows that social inequality can be smuggled in by the backdoor of a proposed classless and stateless society.
 Thus Bookchin:

-> _ "Basic to anti-authoritarian Socialism --specifically, to Anarchist Communism - is the notion that hierarchy and domination cannot be subsumed by class rule and economic exploitation, indeed, that they are more fundamental to an understanding of the modern revolutionary project . . .
+> _"Basic to anti-authoritarian Socialism - specifically, to Anarchist
+Communism - is the notion that hierarchy and domination cannot be subsumed by class rule and economic exploitation, indeed, that they are more fundamental to an understanding of the modern revolutionary project . . .
 Power of human